Cloud

 pod/<the pod name> created

-It means you have connected the PVC to your pod, and now its containers can access the storage.
+This means you have successfully connected the PVC to your pod, and its containers can now access the storage.

 Was this article helpful?